oriolagobat/Filler-Game-2/README.md

   - Hard (AI will always choose the best option)
 - By default the time is unlimited, but the user can choose to set a round time limit, which will determine how many seconds he has to choose a color.
 When the time is up, a random color is chosen as a punishment.
+  If time control is enabled, this limit will be:
+  - Easy: 3 seconds
+  - Medium: 3 seconds
+  - Hard: 3 seconds
 - The user profile picture shown during the game, can be changed to any image.
-Either to one from the gallery, or one taken from the camera.
+Either to the default one, one from the gallery, or one taken from the camera.
 - Username is customizable.